-In February 1850, Taylor held a stormy conference with southern leaders who threatened secession.
-He told them that, if necessary to enforce the laws, he personally would lead the army.
+Unsatisfied with the ideas proposed by Congress, Taylor urged settlers in New Mexico and California to draft constitutions and apply for statehood, therefore bypassing the territorial stage.
+If that solution did not work, Taylor was prepared to take decisive action.
+In February 1850, he held a conference with southern leaders who had threatened secession.
+Taylor told them that, if necessary to enforce the laws, he would personally lead the army.
 Persons "taken in rebellion against the Union, he would hang . . . with less reluctance than he had hanged deserters and spies in Mexico."
-He never wavered.

 You Might Also Like